-Thank you for choosing our practice.
-The family of Pediatric Associates of Richmond would like to extend a warm welcome to you and your family.
-We are honored and humbled that you have entrusted the care of your child to our team of medical professionals.
-With each encounter we will strive to provide your child with the absolute best and most up-to-date medical care possible.
+We would like to extend a warm welcome to you and your family.
+We are honored that you have entrusted the care of your child to our team.
+As a practice we will strive to provide your child with the absolute best and most up-to-date medical care possible.

-Please verify that we accept your child’s health insurance by visiting our insurance page, or by calling our billing office at (804) 288-9190.
-Due to the Affordable Care Act a dependent can remain on their parent’s policy until age 26.
-If the baby’s mother or father is still a dependent on their own parent’s policy, please call the number on the back of your insurance card to determine if the baby can be added to the plan too.
+Please verify that we accept your child’s health insurance prior to making an appointment by visiting our insurance page, or by calling our billing office at (804) 288-9190.
+Per the Affordable Care Act, a dependent can remain on their parents’ policy until age 26.
+If you are the mother or father of a baby and you are still a dependent on your own parents’ policy, please call the number on the back of your insurance card to determine if your baby may also be added to the plan.

 - Completed Patient Information sheet.

-- Insurance cards for each child being seen that day.
+- Insurance cards for each child being seen.

 - Records from your previous physician, if applicable.

-- Newborns – Please ask the hospital’s pediatric provider who saw your baby on the day of discharge to fax us their records at (804) 673-6432 (West End and Short Pump offices) or (804) 559-9227 (Mechanicsville Office), depending on where you’ll be seen for your first visit.
-Note: some hospitals may opt to give you an envelope with these records enclosed for you to bring to your first visit.
-However, we can be better prepared for your first visit if we have these records ahead of time.
+- For Newborns: Please ask the hospital’s pediatric provider to fax discharge records to the office you’ll be visiting: (804) 673-6432 for West End and Short Pump or (804) 559-9227 for Mechanicsville.
+Note: Some hospitals may opt to provide you with hard copies of these records, but we can better serve you if we have these records ahead of time.

-- Older Children – It is ideal for us and for your child’s care to have these records obtained and reviewed prior to your visit, especially the vaccine records.
-You can bring them by our office or bring a signed Records Release from Previous Doctors to our office so that we may obtain the records by fax.
+- For Older Children: It is ideal if we have a chance to obtain and review your child’s health records, especially vaccine records, prior to your visit.
+You may bring their records by our office or provide a signed Medical Release so that we may obtain the records by fax.

-- You may review our checkup and vaccination schedule and compare it with your child’s vaccine records to better anticipate any shots your child may need at your first visit.
+- Review our checkup and vaccination schedule and compare it with your child’s vaccine records to better anticipate any shots your child may need at your first visit.

 - Please also read our Notice of Privacy Practice.

-- A thorough review of your child’s medical history, from birth to now, no matter what their current age.
-Again, having this information ahead of time is ideal.
+- A thorough review of your child’s entire medical history.
+Providing P.A.R. with this information ahead of your initial visit is ideal.

-- Review of any allergies (foods, medications, etc) or medications (prescription, over the counter, herbals or supplements).
+- Review of any allergies (foods, medications, etc.) and/or medications (prescription, over the counter, herbals or supplements).

-- If your first visit is a well child check up your child will be given a head-to-toe examination by your provider.
+- If your first visit is a wellness checkup, your child will be given a head-to-toe examination by your provider.

 - If your first visit is a sick visit, such as for an ear ache or sore throat, your provider may perform a more focused examination based on your child’s symptoms.